BDoGG12/iOS-Developer-Portfolio/README.md

 # Hub

 [Hub](https://github.com/chriisong/GitHubFollowers) is a take-home project by [Sean Allen](https://github.com/sallen0400).
+It is a GitHub follower app that quickly searches for a list of followers for a given username using GitHub’s public API.
+With the retrieved followers list, users can further access the follower’s GitHub profile using SFSafariView and retrieve the follower’s own follower list.
 Upon completion of the course, I have added some additional features such as Core Data and CloudKit capabilities, additional view controllers for smoother user experience, and changing the `FavouritesVC` to be UITableViewDiffableSource.

 #### Technology: Diffable Data Source, Core Data, CloudKit, No 3rd-Party Libraries, Result Type, REST API